h4rishabh/h4rishabh/README.md

 <br />

 ## About Me  🧐
-I have done undergraduate course specialised in Computer Science and Engineering.
+I have done Bachelors in Computer Science and Engineering.
 I am also familiar with a variety of programming languages, frameworks and libraries including Java, JavaScript, Node.js, ReactJS, Redux etc. I also write tech blog in my spare time.

 <br />